Function

 Discussion πŸ”—

-The judo_scan function reads string as JSON and populates stream with the current semantic element.
-The number of code units in string is specified by length, which, if negative, indicates that string is null-terminated.
+The judo_scan function reads source as JSON and populates stream with the current token.
+The number of code units in source is specified by length, which, if negative, indicates that source is null-terminated.

-The caller must zero initialize stream before the first call to this function.
-The implementation will update stream as string is scanned.
+The caller must zero-initialize stream before the first call to this function.
+The implementation will update stream as source is scanned.
 The caller must never modify stream otherwise the behavior is undefined.

 The caller may copy stream with memcpy to preserve its state.